ccorcos/interactive-object-recognition/README.md

 ## To Do

-- make the rnn.py more portable
-  - x-entropy error and softmax output
+- hmm
+- my model
+- dropout?
+- minibatches
-  - use momentum in the optimization
+- momentum
-  - dropout
+- stopping criteria

 - get the rnn to learn just one die
 - get the rnn to learn a set of dice